That may be simplifying things a little, but it’s not too far fetched.

 For what it’s worth, I don’t see the value of using any of these tools to duplicate messages.
 Why would someone follow me on Twitter and Facebook if they get the same messages twice?
 I try to use the networks for specific purposes.
 But most of the value I get from these tools is in monitoring.
 There are some very powerful ways to sift through all of those streams.

 How do you automate your social media management?

 Popular search terms for this article:

-social media management software, social media manager software, social media management tools, free social media management tools, social media software tools, free social media management, social media automation, automated social media tools, free social media management software, social media automation tools
+social media management software, social media manager software, social media management tools, free social media management, free social media management tools, social media software tools, free social media management software, social media automation, automate social media, automated social media tools